 What’s it all about?

-Mercury is a fascinating planet and the target of the European Space Agency’s upcoming mission, BepiColombo.
-In the run-up to the transit of Mercury, we’ve invited European scientists that study the innermost planet or whose research relates to transits to contribute guest features about their work and to participate in Google Hangouts.
+Mercury is a fascinating planet and the target of the European Space Agency’s mission, BepiColombo, which launched in October 2018 and will arrive at Mercury on 5th December 2025.
+In the run-up to the last transit of Mercury in 2016, we invited European scientists that study the innermost planet or whose research relates to transits to contribute guest features about their work and to participate in a series of webinars.

 - Mercury: the planet, the missions and the transit – by Prof Dave Rothery